taikedz/lenker/features.md

 ## Matching files

-Every file encountered is "remembered" with its _absolute_ path.
+Every file encountered is "remembered" with its _canonical_ path.

 In a folder called `this_dir` , the following two files are the same, and will be `include`-ed once.